andylokandy/arraydeque/README.md

 All kinds of contribution are welcomed.

-- **Issus.** Feel free to open an issue when you find typos, bugs, or have any question.
+- **Issues.** Feel free to open an issue when you find typos, bugs, or have any question.
 - **Pull requests**.
 New collection, better implementation, more tests, more documents and typo fixes are all welcomed.

 ## License